circleci/circleci-docs/jekyll/_cci2/orb-author.md

 Once complete, return to the CLI window and confirm the changes have been pushed.

-1. **Complete and write your orb.**
+1. **Complete and Write your orb.**

 The CLI will finish by automatically following the project on CircleCI and generating the first development version `<namespace>/<orb>@dev:alpha` of your orb for testing (a hello-world sample).

 You will be provided with a link to the project building on CircleCI where you can view the validation, packing, testing, and publication process.
 You should also see the CLI has automatically migrated you into a new development branch named `alpha`.

 From your new branch you are now ready to make and push changes.
 From this point on, on every commit, your orb will be packed, validated, optionally tested, and may be published.

 When you are ready to deploy the first major version of your orb, find information on deploying changes with semver versioning in the [Orb Publishing Process]({{site.baseurl}}/2.0/creating-orbs/) guide.

 ### Writing Your Orb